 Column 5: Hourly Base Rate

-In column 5 you enter the base hourly rate for all straight time and overtime hours.
-If there is zone pay required, be sure to include it here as well.wh 38 help
+In column 5 you enter the base hourly rate for all straight-time and overtime hours.
+If there is zone pay required, be sure to include it here as well.

 Typically, the prevailing wage rate that was in effect for each trade classification when the contract was first advertised by the public agency holding the contract is the base hourly rate.
-If you are not sure what this date is, or the project wasn’t advertised, you’ll need to talk with the public agency that holds the contract for assistance.
+If you are not sure what this date is, or the project wasn’t advertised, you’ll need to talk with the public agency that holds the assistance contract.

 For overtime hours, it’s important to remember that overtime hours must be paid at a rate of not less than one- and one-half times the base rate of pay, including the zone pay but NOT including fringe benefits.